Overview of Arthritis and Rheumatic Diseases

 - The spondyloarthropathies and gout are more common in men.
 However, after menopause, the incidence of gout in women begins to rise.

-- Lupus is more common and more severe in African Americans and Hispanics than Caucasians.
+- Lupus is more common and more severe in African Americans and Hispanics than in whites.

 Types of Arthritis and Rheumatic Diseases